 - (1) The proxy execution requirements are normally satisfied by a security holder's signature.
-The use of a signature indicates adoption of the information on the completed proxy, and permits authentication of the security holder's identity.
-The securities regulatory authorities are of the view that the use of a manual signature is one method, but not the only method, of executing a proxy. - (2) The proxy execution requirements may be satisfied if the form of proxy has been executed by an electronic signature of the security holder.
+The use of a signature indicates adoption of the information in the completed proxy, and permits authentication of the security holder's identity.
+The securities regulatory authorities are of the view that the use of a manual signature is one method, but not the only method, of executing a proxy. - The proxy execution requirements may be satisfied through the security holder using an electronic signature to execute a proxy, including a proxy in electronic format that satisfies the in writing requirements (see section 4.2).
 Any technology or process adopted for executing a proxy should create a reliable means of identifying the person using the signature and establishing that the person incorporated, attached or associated it to the proxy.
-The security holder's electronic signature should result from the security holder's use of a technology or process that permits the following to be verified or proven: - 1. a security holder used the technology or process to incorporate, attach or associate the security holder's signature to the proxy; - 2. the identity of the specific security holder using the technology or process; and - 3. the electronic signature resulting from a security holder's use of the technology or process is unique to the security holder."
+The security holder's electronic signature should result from the security holder's use of a technology or process that permits the following to be verified or proven: - a security holder used the technology or process to incorporate, attach or associate the security holder's signature to the proxy; - 2. the identity of the specific security holder using the technology or process; and - 3. the electronic signature resulting from a security holder's use of the technology or process is unique to the security holder."